-Graduate students appointed to work in a student academic title for at least 20 hours a week for at least 4.5 months are eligible for the university's employee group insurance benefits.
-Detailed information on these and other benefits are provided through Human Resource Services' Graduate Student Employee Insurance Orientation.
+For insurance purposes, the university considers 20 - 29 hours per week to be part-time and 30+ hours per week full-time.
+Graduate students appointed to work in a student academic title for at least 20 hours a week for at least 4.5 months are eligible to have AcademicBlue UT Student Insurance Plan (UTSHIP) paid for by the university.
+Detailed information on these and other benefits are provided through Human Resource Services'

+Graduate Student Employee Insurance Orientation (in development).
 For more detailed information regarding graduate student insurance, please consult: https://hr.utexas.edu/student/student-employee-insurance-benefits.